2025 AGENDA

 2:30 PM - 3:00 PM

-Discover how modern energy solutions can bridge the gap between efficiency, resilience, and equity in urban and remote communities.
-This panel will explore innovative strategies that enhance building performance, integrate with grid infrastructure, and address social and financial barriers to clean energy adoption.
-Gain insights into practical approaches that balance cutting-edge technology with community-driven solutions.
+Explore how modern energy solutions and financial strategies can work together to advance efficiency, resilience, and equity in both urban and remote communities.
+This panel will highlight approaches that improve building performance, support grid modernization, and reduce barriers to clean energy adoption—especially through inclusive financing models and strategic investment

 1. Supporting an Equitable Transition Project